wh01s7/blockchain-developer-bootcamp-final-project/README.md

 + Delegating individual activities to designated roles so that everyone can focus on what suits them best.
 + Building a reputation system for auditors and principals.

-### Project flow
+### Project future flow

++ Joining the platform.
 + Submission of contracts requiring an audit by principals.
-  +  Must set a realistic date before which the tests must be completed (>8days from now).
+  +  Must set a realistic date before which the tests must be completed (>Ydays from now).
   +  Must specify contract with exact commit.
   +  Must have at least X eth blocked.
-+ Start 7 days during which auditors can participate in the tender.
++ Start X days during which auditors can participate in the tender.
 + Determining the scope and price for the work performed by auditors.
-+ After 7 days, the principals have one day to set the maximum budget they want to spend.
++ After X days, the principals have one day to set the maximum budget they want to spend.
   + Based on the bids submitted.
   + Transfers the required funds to the contract.
   + Lock for the time of tests.